Content

 Risks and Side Effects of Antidepressants

-• Increased suicidal thoughts or behavior.
-Some antidepressants [3*] may increase the risk of suicidal thoughts or behavior, particularly in children, adolescents, and young adults.
+• Increased Suicidal Thoughts or Behavior.
+Some antidepressants[3] may increase the risk of suicidal thoughts or behavior, particularly in children, adolescents, and young adults.

-• Weight gain.
-Some antidepressants may cause weight gain [5*] , which can increase the risk of obesity and related health problems.
+• Weight Gain.
+Some antidepressants may cause weight gain[4] , which can increase the risk of obesity and related health problems.

 • Insomnia.
-Antidepressants can cause insomnia or exacerbate existing sleep problems [6*] .
+Antidepressants can cause insomnia or exacerbate existing sleep problems.

 • Drowsiness.
 Some antidepressants can cause drowsiness, which can impair a person’s ability to perform daily activities.

-• Agitation and anxiety.
-In some cases, antidepressants can worsen agitation and anxiety, especially in people with bipolar disorder.
+• Agitation and Anxiety.
+In some cases, certain antidepressants can worsen agitation and anxiety, especially in people with bipolar disorder.
+Other antidepressants may also help alleviate anxiety symptoms.

-• Withdrawal symptoms.
-Stopping antidepressants abruptly can cause withdrawal symptoms [7*] such as dizziness, nausea, headaches, and mood swings.
+• Withdrawal Symptoms.
+Stopping antidepressants abruptly can cause temporary withdrawal symptoms[6] such as dizziness, nausea, headaches, and mood swings.

-• Interactions with other medications.
-Drug interactions between antidepressants and other certain medications, including over-the-counter medicines and herbal supplements, can have harmful adverse effects.
+• Interactions With Other Medications.
+Drug interactions between antidepressants and some other medications, including over-the-counter medicines and herbal supplements, can have harmful adverse effects.

-Antidepressants may carry risks for pregnant [8*] or breastfeeding women, such as a higher chance of birth defects and harm to the nursing infant.
+Many antidepressants are considered relatively safe[7] for pregnant or breastfeeding women, although some risks exist.
 However, untreated depression during pregnancy can also have adverse consequences.
-Thus, mothers should consult with a physician to determine the most appropriate antidepressant with the least risk.
+Thus, it’s important to consult with a clinician to determine the most appropriate treatment with the least risk.

-It is significant to remember that not everyone has these side effects, and some individuals may suffer other negative consequences not included in this list.
-Before beginning or quitting any medicine, speaking with a doctor and disclosing any side effects is imperative.
+It is worth noting that not everyone has the above-mentioned side effects, and some individuals may experience other negative consequences not included in the list.
+Before beginning or quitting any medicine, speaking with a clinician and disclosing any side effects is essential.

 Alternative Depression Treatments